RobotML/RobotML-documentation/DevGuide/CodeGenerators/AlfGenerators/AlfGenerators_API.rst

 For your needs, you can create a specific :term:`Alf<alf>` generator language on using this :ref:`Alf Generator API<_Alf_Gen_API>`.

-.. warning:: The :term:`Alf<alf>` knowkedge is clearly recommended.
-Go to see the `Alf language site <http://www.omg.com/>`_ before start your work!
+.. warning:: The :term:`Alf<alf>` knowledge is clearly recommended.
+Go to see the `Alf language site <http://www.omg.org/spec/ALF/>`_ before start your work!

 Overview
 ########

 .. image:: ../ATK_Scenario_images/Alf_overview.png
    :align: center
-   :alt: Alf API overview.]
+   :alt: Alf API overview.

 .. _AlfServcies: